 The reason why Imma could not be bound, was because of his brother Tunna who was a priest.
-Tunna thought Imma had died in battle and obviously started praying for the wellbeing of his brother's soul.
+Tunna thought Imma had died in battle and obviously started praying for the well-being of his brother's soul.
 This was the reason Imma was mysteriously freed from his fetters all the time.
 The nobleman got suspicious and started to inquire with Imma.
 Now, Imma told him the truth.
 That he was a thegn of King Ælfwine, and that he had a brother-priest who was probably praying for him right now.

 Imma turned to King Hlothhere of Kent.
-Apparently, there were some favourable family ties.
+Apparently, there were some favorable family ties.
 Indeed, King Hlothhere helped him out with the needed money or silver, and Imma could pay his ransom to the Frisian businessman.
 Possibly, together with a compensation for the future loss of revenue of the merchant.
 After that, the thegn of King Ælfwine was free to go at last.
 Imma returned to his brother Tunna and to his land, which in the meantime was annexed by the Kingdom of Mercia.
 But who's counting?
 He was a freeman again.